xrdocs/ncs5500/_tutorials/-srv6-transport-on-ncs-part-5.md

 ## Summary

-This article has given an overview on the SRv6 capabilities with respect to the NCS platforms based on the differences in the forwarding asics and the MDB profiles which have been used.
+This article has given an overview on the SRv6 capabilities with respect to the NCS platforms based on the differences in the forwarding asics and the MDB profiles.
-We also touched upon the important XR commands and outptus to check in the capabilities , scale of the platform with respoect to SRv6 and also the resource usage.
+We also touched upon the important XR commands and outputs to check on the capabilities, scale of the platform with respect to SRv6 and also covered the resource usage for important on chip databases.

 This concludes SRv6 series Part-5.
 Please stay tuned for more !